singapaul/study-quest-arcade/README.md

-# Welcome to your Lovable project
+# Studybug

+Transform your learning with interactive mini-games.
+Make studying fun and effective!

 ## Project info